U.S. Presses Meta to Submit AI Models for Review

 The executive order

-President Donald Trump signed an executive order on June 2, 2026, establishing a voluntary framework for AI developers to submit "covered frontier models" to the U.S. government for up to 30 days before wider release.
-The original draft allowed up to 90 days - cut to 30 days in the final order after White House concerns about stifling innovation, per NPR.
+President Trump signed an executive order on June 2, 2026, establishing a voluntary framework for AI developers to submit "covered frontier models" to the U.S. government for up to 30 days before wider release.
+The original draft allowed up to 90 days, cut to 30 days in the final order after White House concerns about stifling innovation, per NPR.
 The order explicitly states it does not authorize mandatory licensing, preclearance, or permitting requirements; any binding regulation would require Congress.

 Who has agreed

 Reuters reports that OpenAI and Anthropic were already working with the U.S. government to test unreleased models, while Google DeepMind, Microsoft, and xAI provide early access for national-security evaluations.
 The review process is administered through the Center for AI Standards and Innovation (CAISI).
-Meta is the lone holdout among major U.S. frontier AI developers.
+Meta remains the lone holdout among major U.S. frontier AI developers.

 Industry context